-The Black Hills are speckled with grand monuments, forested hillsides, rolling plains, abundant wildlife and granite spirals.
+The Black Hills Region is speckled with grand monuments, forested hillsides, rolling plains, abundant wildlife and granite spirals.
 Hiking trails meander through the Black Hills providing an opportunity to see the natural wonders up close.
 The many cities and towns throughout the Hills provide a wide variety of lodging, restaurants and shopping experiences.